This post is being brought to you by Direct-Travel.co.uk.

-Located on the Baltic Sea, the white sandy beaches are great for relaxing while the water is great for sports such as windsurfing and sailing.
+Located on the Baltic Sea, the white sandy beaches are ideal for relaxing while the water is perfect for sports such as windsurfing and sailing.

 Beware of taking a dip in the water though; it can be a bit on the cold side, even in summer.
 This is ideal when you want to cool off from the sun.

 There is even a naturist area for those who are a bit more adventurous!